 Zeydar laid facing the celling of his room staring at the way that the white molding was as immaculate as the day he had arrived.
-Just the other day he had noticed paint chips and today it was fixed.
+Just the other day he had noticed paint chipping that was now fixed.
 The Stars and Circles who worked as support staff were detail oriented, and entered his room far more than he realized.
 Zeydar was sure that it was a sign that they noticed everything.

 Just how had he gotten out to see the dealer?

 Eyes closed Zeydar focused on his breathing.
 Some time ago he had wanted to stop this, and to gain control over the magic that his Superiors wanted locked away.
-He had seen what that magic could do, and now this was his prison.
-Counting the hours until his next dream, and counting the minutes for when the previous one would end.
-Calculating the moments of how he would get more, and figuring how to hide the symptoms from his Superiors.
+He had seen what that magic could do and now he lived in the whiteshade prison.
+Counting the hours until his next dream and counting the minutes for when the previous one would end, calculating the moments of how he would get more, and figuring how to hide the symptoms from his Superiors.
 Tyler would not have wanted that for him.

 There was a knock at Zeydar’s door.
 Hand to his Staff he pulled himself up off the floor and glared at the door.
 Opening it from afar with the words of a spell, he held his Staff up ready to use what ever magic he could in order to protect himself.
 Instead there stood the Class 3 Magician, Jailah.